Rajkummar Rao: Commercial success (2017–2018)

-Rao's first release in 2017 was the romantic comedy Behen Hogi Teri with Shruti Haasan; it met with an unfavorable critical response though critics praised Rao's performance.
+Rao's first release in 2017 was the romantic comedy Behen Hogi Teri with Shruti Haasan; it met with an unfavourable critical response though critics praised Rao's performance.
 He followed this with another romantic comedy titled Bareilly Ki Barfi, directed by Ashwiny Iyer Tiwari and co-starring Kriti Sanon and Ayushmann Khurrana.
 The film and Rao's performance met with widespread critical acclaim.
-Namrata Joshi wrote: "Rao is a hoot and brings the house down with his chameleon turn and comic timing – simpering simpleton one minute, full of swagger the next; a role that could have become a caricature in the hands of a lesser actor."
-The film was a commercial success and Rao won his first Filmfare Award for Best Supporting Actor for his performance in the film.
+Namrata Joshi wrote: "Rao is a hoot and brings the house down with his chameleon turn and comic timing [the] a role that could have become a caricature in the hands of a lesser actor".
+The film was a commercial success and Rao won his first Filmfare Award for Best Supporting Actor.
+Rao also made a cameo appearance in Dinesh Vijan's Raabta in which he had to apply prosthetics for multiple hours daily during shooting to appear as a 324-year-old man.

-Amit V. Masurkar's black comedy Newton was Rao's next film.
-In it, he plays the role of an upright government clerk sent on election duty to a Naxal-controlled town.
-He asked the director if he could curl his hair and blink his eyes continuously to make the character distinct; Masurkar agreed.
-The film premiered at the 67th Berlin International Film Festival and was released in India on 22 September 2017.
-Newton met with critical acclaim as did Rao's performance.
-Rajeev Masand commented, "It's hard to separate the actor from the character, and not many of our artistes can claim to possess that gift."
+A significant turning point in Rao's career came in Amit V. Masurkar's black comedy Newton in which he plays an upright government clerk sent on election duty to a Naxal-controlled town.
+Rao asked Masurkar if he could curl his hair and blink his eyes frequently during filming to make the character more distinct, and Masurkar agreed.
+The film premiered at the 67th Berlin International Film Festival and was met with unanimous critical acclaim, as did Rao's performance.
+Rajeev Masand commented, "It's hard to separate the actor from the character, and not many of our artistes can claim to possess that gift".
 The role earned him the Asia Pacific Screen Award for Best Actor and his third nomination for the Filmfare Award for Best Actor (Critics).
-He also made a cameo appearance in Dinesh Vijan's Raabta (2017).
-He had to apply prosthetics for five to six hours every day to look like a 324-year-old man.